tiktaaalik/cat-care/README.md

 On Sunday, or any day when the door is locked:

-Codebox: press 0 and then enter the code provided with another 0 infront of it (0####).
+Codebox: press 0 and then enter the code provided (#####).
 It will give message that the doors are open.
 Go in and quickly press the eleveator button (I think it unlocks for 30 seconds).
 7th floor #713

-Door code: To open press and wait for the pad to activate: enter the provided code.
+Door code: To open press and wait for the pad to activate: enter the provided code (####).
 Make sure you slam to the door closed with some force to lock, and press the lock icon on the bottom right of the pad

 ## Blackie